-The Company will continue to enhance our policies and practices including encouraging the implementation of worker voice mechanisms throughout our supply chains.
+The Company will continue to enhance our policies and practices including encouraging further implementation of worker voice mechanisms throughout more of our supply chains.
 This will aid protection of worker rights and develop identification and remediation protocols.

-Within CP Foods (UK) Limited, we will continue to strengthen our supplier relationships and for our own workers, ensure that there is a platform to raise concerns through both our policies and employee forums.
+Within CP Foods (UK) Limited, we will continue to strengthen our supplier relationships and for our own workers, ensure that there is a platform to raise concerns through both our policies and employee forums, such as worker voice.